Free Trial Abuse

 Day 15

-A new signup appears as "Jordan" with a Mailinator address.
+A new signup appears as "Jordan" with a Mailinator address, a day older and none the wiser.
 Same device fingerprint.
 Dregs immediately drops the Uniqueness score to ~20 (shared device with "Alex") and the Authenticity score to ~35 (disposable email).

 Seconds later

-No manual review needed... the repeat freeloader is flagged within seconds of signing up.
+No manual review needed... the repeat freeloader is flagged almost immediately upon signing up.

 Detection is only half the story.
 How you respond is up to you.
+Because every score opens into its observations, you can see exactly why an account was flagged and keep false positives away from real customers.
 Here are a few of the options that Dregs enables, unlocking fully automated abuse prevention.

 Shadow banning